alfathmuqoddas/preact-project-template/readme.md

 # Preact and React no npm template

-In this repo you can find Preact and React plain html.
+# Preact plain html template
+Don't need any bundle like webpack, just edit and view in browser.
+Support module import es6 but need to use http-server (or any server tools) since you can't import module in local because of cors.
+Included with hooks, just import it from standalone.mjs.
+using htm instead of jsx, because jsx need build tools like babel.

+#React plain html template
-It doesn't need any build tools, just edit it and open in browser.
+Don't need any bundle like webpack, just edit and view in browser.
-One caveat is you can't use module in the React template, where you can create component separately and import it in one parent element to be rendered.
+Doesn't support module import es6 because it need bundle like webpack.
+it's okay to not using http-server (or any server tools) since it doesn't use es6 module.